Commercial Buildings

 Methodology

-Highlights from this updated methodology include:
+Highlights from the methodology include:

-• Creates flexibility in sampling plan development and describes the necessary number of observations for statistical significance
+- Flexibility in sampling plan development and describes the necessary number of observations for statistical significance

 Methodology and Data Collection Protocol (01/2023)